Paul W. Litchfield: Litchfield Park

-He become interested in the Salt River Valley area and convinced the Goodyear company to establish the Southwest Cotton Company in Phoenix.
+He became interested in the Salt River Valley area and convinced the Goodyear company to establish the Southwest Cotton Company in Phoenix.
 Litchfield was named president and he purchased 36000 acres in the general Salt River Valley area which included 5000 acres around the present site of Litchfield Park, then known as Litchfield Ranch.
+He and Southwest Cotton also leased about 8,000 acres from Chandler Improvement Company which owned a large portion of land around Phoenix at the time.

 Two thousand men and women, mostly Mexican migrants and Native Americans were recruited by the Southwest Cotton Company.
 They transformed the desert area into agricultural fields and cultivated thousands of acres of cotton fields.
 Litchfield took an interest in the community which he established and in 1917, he established a cemetery for the employees of the Goodyear Farms and the Wigwam Resort.
 The cemetery was first called the "Pioneer Cemetery" and later changed to "Litchfield Cemetery".

 In 1918, he had the Wigwam Organizational House built by The Goodyear Tire & Rubber Company as lodging for local ranch suppliers.
 This was the first building of what was to become the Wigwam Hotel which opened its doors in 1929.
 In 1919, he had the St. Thomas Mission Church a.k.a.
 "St. Thomas Aquinas Mission Church" built.
 The church was built primarily for the Mexican farm workers of the Southwest Cotton Company.
 That same year he oversaw the construction of the Litchfield Elementary Schools.
 In 1920, the Litchfield Train Station, a feeder station of the Southern-Pacific Rock-Island Line, near Maricopa County 85 and Litchfield Road was established.

 On one occasion Litchfield was in a gambling casino in Ensenada, Mexico.
 He became fascinated by the interior of the casino and made a detailed drawing of it.
 He used it as a model for the sanctuary of the Church at Litchfield Park which was built in 1938 by the Goodyear Tire & Rubber Company crew.